Simone Giertz: Reception, analysis, and influence

 Thomas Johnson of The Washington Post wrote that Giertz's appeal stems from a vicarious feeling of "pure delight", and that comments on her videos are "uncommonly wholesome".
 Johnson noted that Giertz contrasted with scientific presenters on mainstream media, as her humor was more profane, as well as with other science-themed YouTubers, as her video subjects were not based on learning.
 Writing for The Spectator in 2018, Ian Sansom called Giertz the best maker YouTuber, comparing her to cartoonist Heath Robinson as well as the character Wallace from Wallace and Gromit.
 BBC News Patrick Evans also compared Giertz's robots to Wallace and Gromit.

 In the 2019 Wired piece, Savage said of Giertz's early videos, "There's something so subversive and yet loving about technology at the same time".
 He also told Vice Magazine that Giertz was "her own subject matter ...
 Nobody else was in quite the same space."
 Quoted in a 2019 Washington Post article, YouTuber Dianna Cowern said Giertz had "an instinctual sense" for her creativity and humor.
 One of Giertz's creations, a musical instrument made of chattering teeth, inspired artist Love Hultén's 2020 creation of a similar instrument controlled by a synthesizer.

 According to Eliza Strickland of IEEE Spectrum, Giertz's inventions exemplify economist Eric von Hippel's theory of user innovation, as they are designed for personal needs rather than business considerations.
-According to cultural theorist Cynthia Barounis, the "shitty robots" embody the ethos of the camp style, which finds artistic value in failure; Barounis writes that that the robots are subversive of the expectations of assistive technology, as they require Giertz to put work into something that does not help, as well as symbolic of disability, as they are celebrated despite their inability to perform actions.
+According to cultural theorist Cynthia Barounis, the "shitty robots" embody the ethos of the camp style, which finds artistic value in failure; Barounis writes that that the robots subvert the expectations of assistive technology, requiring Giertz to put work into something that does not help, and that they symbolize disability, being celebrated despite their inability to perform actions.
 According to technology writer Douglas Heaven, as well as historian Katia Pizzi, Giertz's work is the leading contemporary example of the useless machine, a type of artwork created by 20th-century artist Bruno Munari.

 Awards and honors

 Giertz was nominated for the Streamy Award in the Technology category in 2020, then in the Science and Engineering category in 2021 and 2022.
 Her Westworld collaboration was also nominated for the 2018 Streamy for Branded Content: Video.
-At the Streamy Awards, she was a finalist in the STEM category in 2017, and the her Kotex marketing campaign received the Audience Honor Award in Education in 2022.
+At the Streamy Awards, she was a finalist in the STEM category in 2017, and her Kotex marketing campaign received the Audience Honor Award in Education in 2022.
 Giertz has an honorary doctorate from the University of Skövde, received in 2025.